Kaltsoon/nosql/material/3-mongo-operations.md

 5. Remove the genre "Classic" from the book "War and Peace".
 Hint: [$pull](https://www.mongodb.com/docs/manual/reference/operator/update/pull/) operator

 > [!IMPORTANT]
-> Save the mentioned queries to the file.
+> Exercise 👨‍💻: Save the mentioned five queries to the file.

 ## Aggregation operations